circleci/circleci-docs/jekyll/_cci2/migration-config-equivalents.md

 ---
 layout: classic-docs2
-title: "Configuration Mapping"
+title: "Configuration Equivalents"
-short-title: "Configuration Mapping"
+short-title: "Configuration Equivalents"
 categories: [migrating-from-1-2]
-order: 2
+order: 20
 ---

-CircleCI 2.0 introduces a completely new syntax in circle.yml.
-This page will help you convert your 1.0 circle.yml to 2.0 syntax.
+CircleCI 2.0 introduces a completely new syntax in `circle.yml`.
+This article will help you convert your 1.0 `circle.yml` to 2.0 syntax.

 ## Machine